 Jane Campion is one of the most acclaimed filmmakers to emerge from Australasia.
 Her depiction of strong (usually female) lead characters rebelling against stereotypical roles has attracted singular praise, as have her storytelling techniques: original and striking visual compositions, a non-linear editing style and moments of narrative ambiguity.

 After winning film festival glory with An Angel at My Table, Campion's twisted romance The Piano proved a sizable hit in Europe, and she became the first woman director to take the top award at the Cannes Film Festival.
-The film is now listed in the US National Society of Film Critics' list of '100 Essential Films' of all time, alongside The Godfather and Casablanca.
+The film is now listed in the US National Society of Film Critics' list of '100 Essential Films' of all time, joining classics like The Godfather and Casablanca.

 Jane Campion was born in Wellington, daughter of theatre doyens Richard and Edith Campion (Jane would later act alongside Edith, in her sister Anna's film The Audition).
 After studying anthropology at Victoria University — having deciding against acting — she felt the need to travel.
 Following time in Europe Campion ended up in Sydney, doing a diploma in arts.
 There she made her first film Tissues, which helped win her a place at the Australian School of Film, Radio and Television in the early 1980s.

 At the 1986 Cannes Film Festival in France, a duo of surreal and acclaimed film school shorts (Passionless Moments, A Girl's Own Story), screened in the Un Certain Regard section.
 Short film Peel (1982), a study of domestic discipline on a family road trip, took the top prize for best short film.
 Campion's AFTRS tutors had originally told her she shouldn't bother finishing it.
 Also screening at Cannes was tele-movie Two Friends, a portrait of the complex friendship between two teenage girls.
-It was written by Helen Garner (Monkey Grip).
+It was written by Australian novelist Helen Garner (Monkey Grip).